-- " Notice that our model fits the data very well, with the exception of RMSEA.
+Notice that our model fits the data very well, with the exception of RMSEA.
+The RMSEA is slightly greater than the .08 threshold.
 This is likely a function of the sample size.
-Since all other empirical evidence points to a good fit, we move forward. - AVE > .5.
+It is likely that in another sample this value may be lower.
+Since all other empirical evidence points to a good fit, we move forward.

+• AVE > .5.
 With CFA, the average variance extracted is calculated by the average of the variance explained by the factor for each item that loads on it.
 Said differently, it's the sum of the squared standardized loadings of all items on a factor, divided by the number of items on that factor.
 If an AVE < .50, then it suggests that error explains more about the item's variance than is explained by the factor structure.
-For both Comprehend Experience and Comprehend Knowledge, the average variance extracted was greater than .50.
+For both, Empathy Identification and Empathy Emotion, the average variance extracted was greater than .50.